themeum/tutor/readme.txt

 Fix: Expired values showing up as pagination values for the Zoom meeting list
 Fix: Font spacing and custom font issue for generated Tutor certificates on chrome browser.
 Fix: Removing or clicking a product from the cart, took users to the WooCommerce shop instead of the course page
-Fix: Start quiz button now disables after clicking on it
+Fix: "Start Quiz" button now disabled after once clicked
-Fix: Pmpro not requiring full site membership for courses without any category
+Fix: Full site membership for Paid Membership Pro does not implement on uncategorized courses

 = 1.9.7 - August 19, 2021 =